Systematic Desensitization

 Social anxiety disorder

 Social anxiety disorder, also known as social phobia, is characterized by a fear of social situations and scrutiny from others.
-Individuals with social anxiety may experience intense anxiety during public speaking, meeting new people, or being the center of attention.
+Individuals with social anxiety symptoms may experience intense anxiety during public speaking, meeting new people, or being the center of attention.

 Systematic Desensitization can help them gradually confront these social situations while practicing relaxation techniques, reducing anxiety, and promoting more confident social interaction.